MingHill/Monsters_Heroes/README.md

 **Design Decisions:**
+We chose Ming's implementation to use as a base, since it was more feature-complete and had some additional features that made extension easier, including the enumerations for space types and item types.
+While a hybrid approach would have been beneficial in some ways, the added work of grafting on advantageous code from Tanner's solution was not worth the added effort, though as we created our solution for Legends of Valor we focused on improving extensibility throughout the code base.

 One of our focuses as we adapted the code from Assignment 4 was on designing a solution that could be as modular and extensible as possible.
 The design patterns we implemented in this assignment are all steps in that direction, particularly the Factories and AbstractFactories being used to handle initialization of many of the key pieces of the game.
 By requiring a GameFactory to create a new instance of the game, it's easy to guarantee that future games with similar (but incompatible) classes are created accurately and coherently; by defining Factories to handle hero, item, and monster creation, we created an explicit accounting of how we're currently handling those processes.
 New factories can easily be created if future games require different creation logic, without disrupting the performance of either Monsters and Heroes or Legends of Valor.
 While it's likely that there are still pieces of extensibility that we've overlooked, we still think extensibility is one of the strenghts of our code.